 All elements of the assessment must be passed individually in order to pass this module.
 There is a maximum of two attempts at any one element.
-Assessment 1 pass mark is 100% Assessment 2 pass mark is 80%

 If a practitioner fails to correctly answer any questions that may result in direct harm to a patient/client or which omits or includes information which would indicate unsafe practice by the student or in any way breaches confidentiality will be deemed a 'refer' on that part of the assessment task.